About the course

 Interviews are normally held as part of the admissions process.

 Applicants who are shortlisted will be invited to interview as early as possible.
 The interview will be approximately 30 minutes in length, and will be conducted by at least two people.
-Interviews will normally take place face-to-face, although Skype interviews can be arranged.
+Interviews will normally take place face-to-face, although interviews via video conference can be arranged.

 Any offer of a place is dependent on the University’s ability to provide the appropriate supervision for your chosen area of work.
 Please refer to the ‘About’ section of this page for more information about the provision of supervision for this course.